top of page

 Panther

-By 1929, the Jaguar engine, introduced in 1923, was underpowered compared to the competition.
-To address this situation, the engine's bore was increased to 5.25 inches, which raised the displacement to 273 litres.
-The prototype was known as the Jaguar Major, whilst all production units were renamed the Panther.
+By 1929, the Jaguar engine was underpowered compared to the competition.
+To address this situation, the engine's bore was increased to 5.25 inches, which raised the displacement to 27.3 litres.
+The prototype was known as the Jaguar Major, whilst all production units were named as Panthers.

-The variants of the Panther were available as geared or ungeared units, with aspiration ranging from a plain fan through to fully supercharged.
+The Panther variants were available as geared or ungeared units, with aspiration options including a plain fan, a geared fan that provided a mild supercharging effect, and a full supercharger.

 HE132 Panther IV.jpg